AmanSingh5416/AmanSingh5416/README.md

 ---

 ## Experience
-Below is a summary of hands-on experience and responsibilities I have undertaken as a student and project developer.

-- **Academic Projects & Coursework**
-  - Implemented algorithms and system-level assignments covering complexity analysis, data structures, networking fundamentals, and database-backed applications.
+- Academic projects implementing algorithms, networks, and database-backed applications.
-  - Built course projects demonstrating end-to-end development: design, implementation, testing, and documentation.

-- **Hackathons & Rapid Prototyping**
-  - Participated in multiple hackathons; experience shipping MVPs under tight deadlines, building product-focused demos, and pitching to judges.
+- Multiple hackathons with experience shipping MVPs and pitching to judges.
-  - Skilled at prioritizing features that make products demonstrably useful during short development cycles.

-- **Systems & Software Prototyping**
-  - Hands-on with building prototypes, integrating external APIs, setting up reliable processing pipelines, and embedding those into web services.
-  - Worked on media playback and streaming patterns while building the Spotify clone: persistent players, stream buffering, and efficient media delivery.
+- Systems & software prototyping, including media playback and streaming engineering for the Spotify clone.
+- Open-source contributions (bug fixes, docs, small features).
+- Peer mentoring: DSA, debugging, and project guidance.

 ---

 ## What I Bring
 - Strong mathematical and algorithmic foundation.
 - Practical engineering: shipping prototypes that are testable and maintainable.
-- A product-first mindset: prioritize features that deliver clear user value.
-- High standards for documentation and code quality.
+- A product-first mindset and high standards for documentation and code quality.

 ---

 ## How to Explore My Work
 - GitHub: https://github.com/AmanSingh5416
 - LinkedIn: https://www.linkedin.com/in/aman-singh-a862b7347

-If you’d like, I can:
-- Add the Spotify clone repository link and a short README for that repo.
-- Generate demo GIFs/screenshots for the Spotify clone.
-- Produce a compact resume-style section tailored for recruiters.

 ---